Wizards get some defensive help with Israel’s Deni Avdija at No. 9 pick

 But Washington Coach Scott Brooks highlighted Avdija’s professional experience playing overseas and for the Israeli national team as a teen as perhaps his greatest asset.

-“I love his toughness, I love his IQ, as a coach, you never have to worry about a player playing hard,” Brooks said.
+“I love his toughness.
+I love his IQ.
+As a coach, you never have to worry about a player playing hard,” Brooks said.
 “That’s what [Avdija] does, he steps on the court and he competes.
 He’s going to make our practices better and our games better … the thing that I like, is most of his career you play against guys who are older than you.
 He’s played against men in the leagues that he’s played in.”

 The question for a Wizards team that wants to compete for a playoff spot next season is how soon Avdija will be able to contribute.
 Brooks said Wednesday night he won’t shy away from giving a young player minutes, but like most prospects, the teenager will need time to adjust to the size and speed of the NBA — and on a shortened timeline, with the season set to begin Dec.
 22. Training camps will be underway in mere weeks.